tonytvo/blog-generator/content/blog/implement-domain-driven-design/index.md

 Generic Subdomains reduce the clutter in the Core Domain, leaving it focused on what is more important.

 Cohesive Mechanisms are used to encapsulate complex operations used by the Domain.

+Realizing that your best idea is likely to get in somebody’s way takes humility

+The essence of good object design is to give each object a clear and narrow responsibility and to reduce interdependency to an absolute minimum

 **still under constructions**
 **Next Steps:**